inflac/NMSPinguin/README.md

 !dogbomb - posts five random pictures of dogs <br>
 !nasa - posts the "Astronomy Picture of the Day" <br>

+# Usage
+if you would like to setup this Bot on your own Discord Server, you will have to create a file called: secret.py <br>
+with the following content: <br>
+token = "PASTE YOUR SECRET TOKEN HERE"

 # Bugs
 If there are any Bugs, feel free to report them here: https://github.com/inflac/NMSPinguin/issues